ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

    - Ensure all methods and attributes are consistent with the new implementation.

 2. Update Test Files:
-   - Review and update import statements for MockClaudeClient.
-   - Modify test fixtures to use the updated MockClaudeClient correctly.
+   - Modify the mock_claude_client_with_responses fixture to use the updated MockClaudeClient correctly.
    - Add additional logging in test setup to track MockClaudeClient initialization.

 3. Enhance Overall Test Logging:
    - Implement more detailed logging throughout the test files to help diagnose setup and execution issues.

-4. Verify Imports and Caching:
+4. Verify Imports and Usage:
    - Double-check all import statements related to MockClaudeClient.
-   - Implement measures to ensure the latest version of MockClaudeClient is always used in tests.
+   - Ensure all tests are using the MockClaudeClient consistently and correctly.

 We will start by updating the MockClaudeClient implementation in src/mock_claude_client.py.